PDXplorer PDX Viewer Software

 Select a summary item to show the item details and query results:

-4. Click the Run query button to show the query results, or Open PDX package to save the results to a file.
+Click the button to show the query results, or to save the results to a file.

 Using queries§